Photo: Bella Bridesmaids Dallas | John Cain

 Choose a ceremony look that’s appropriate for a formal daytime event, then do a costume change into your black tie attire for the reception.

-If changing looks between the ceremony and reception isn’t an option, there are some alternatives.
+There are alternatives if changing looks between the ceremony and reception isn’t an option.

 Opt for a suit instead of a tux, a tailored/modern pantsuit instead of a gown, or a tea-length dress that works for day or night.
 A one-piece jumpsuit is also a stylish option!